 PACRA Maintains Entity Ratings of Pak Elektron Limited

-Mr. Naseem Saigol is the Chairman of the ten member Board.
+PEL, incorporated in 1956, is a listed public limited company.
+It is principally engaged in the manufacturing and sale of electrical capital goods and domestic appliances.
+Saigol Group owns shareholding in the Company (~30.0%) through family members.
+Other interests of the group include power, textile and real estate.
+Mr. Naseem Saigol is the Chairman of the eight-members Board.
 Saigol family has prominent presence on Board.
-Mr. Murad Saigol, MD/CEO, monitors all of the strategic and operational affairs of the Company.
-He is supported by an experienced and stable management team.
+Mr. Murad Saigol, CEO, monitors all the strategic and operational affairs of the Company.
+He is supported by an experienced management.